adravRevorg/OpenGL_Steps/README.md

     - Application of a texture to a rectangle
     - Apply a mix of two textures
     - Animate the interpolation of two textures

+ 6. Transformations and Coordinate Systems
+    - Use of matrices for transformations (Rotate and scale the plane)
+    - Various coordinate systems involved
+    - A textured cube (Move from plane to cube)
+    - Use of Z-buffer to get depth accurate results
+    - Display multiple cubes by changing the model matrix